 Under the provisions of the Bush Fires Act 1954, as a measure for preventing the outbreak of fire, or for preventing the spread or extension of a fire, the City requires all owners and occupiers of land to comply with the Annual Fire Hazard Reduction Notice all year round.
 Click here to download the Annual Fire Hazard Reduction Notice.

 The City of Canning advises property owners by way of advertising in the local newspaper, website and mailing of the Annual Hazard Reduction Notice with the annual residential rates notice.
 Penalties for non-compliance apply.

 Firebreak and fire hazard inspections

-For more information, download an Application for Permit to Burn.
+For more information, download an Application for Approval to Burn.

 The City of Canning, in association with Department of Fire and Emergency Services (DFES) has fire management plans for each of its six Bush Forever areas.
 Bush Forever is the strategic plan for the conservation of bushland on the Swan Coastal Plain that will help conserve our biological diversity.
 It is a world-class plan in Australia’s only global biodiversity hotspot.
 Bush Forever environments provide protection for remnant vegetation and provide important habitat for wildlife.
 The City undertakes annual fire mitigation works to reduce the potential fire hazard in these areas.

 Visit the Bush Forever page and Conservation and Environment websites for more information.